trunk-os/community/install-instructions.md

 Clicking the green check next to the nginx-example-page in the packages panel will uninstall it for you, after a confirmation.

+### Reviewing System Statistics

+The Systems Stats Dashboard is a comprehensive panel that can be customized.
+A default is installed and you can play with the viewing options such as timespan and how often refresh, etc.

+The dashboard is locked from being edited and is customized through external means.
+I want to make it so that you can drop in your own dashboards, but make it hard enough so that people can't have unhappy accidents while playing with it.

+It is also available at <http://trunk.local:3030>.

 ### Other things you can do

 There are a number of things in the UI I think would be worth going into, but I kind of want to leave it here and see how well you do from there.
 If it's hard to use, I'd love to hear about it.
 Please!
 I don't want to give you instructions to ensure this feedback is as pure as possible.